ipspace/netlab/docs/module/bgp.md

       community: standard
 ```

-* A list of strings (**standard** and/or **extended**) -- all communities specified in the list will be propagated to IBGP and EBGP neighbors.
-Most network operating systems will be configured with **both** configuration keyword if you specify `['standard','extended']` as the value.
+* A list of strings (**standard**, **extended**, or both) -- all communities specified in the list will be propagated to IBGP and EBGP neighbors.
+Most network operating systems will be configured with the **both** configuration keyword if you specify `['standard','extended']` as the value.
 In the following example, R1 propagates standard and extended communities to all its neighbors.

 ```
 nodes: